DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 humanity threatens to disappear with it.
-As the bearer of a form of globalization actively empowering individuals, the very existence of the Internet suggests that the time has come for humanity to consider a change in scale towards its final destiny: the world.
+As the bearer of a form of globalization actively empowering individuals, the very existence of the Internet suggests that the time has come for humanity to consider a change in scale towards its final destiny: the World.
 The Internet is the perfect public place to rise to this challenge; it is an ideal but also fragile space that we must never cease to cherish, share and protect together.